cudeso/misp-training-environment/README.md

 1. Ship logs to external log collector
 1. Enable Cloudlfare

 The restore resets all changes done by the users in the demo environment, including MISP system configuration changes.
-It **does not** restore the users.
-This allows demo users to keep access with newly created users (and API keys), after the restore has happened.
+It **does not** restore the users or remove new created users/organisations.
+This allows demo users to keep access with their newly created users (and API keys), after the restore has happened.
 Cleanup of demo users (and organisations) is a manual action.

 The script misp-restore-botvrij.sh is slightly altered compared to the original misp-restore.
 If does not require user-input (it can run from cron) and contains the Mysql root username.